diseraluca/diseraluca.github.io/_posts/2020-01-19-test-an-exercise-in-futility.md

 layout: post
 pagination:
   enabled: true
-title: An exercise in Futility - cometRename
+title: TEST QUOTE -An exercise in Futility - cometRename
-date: 2019-01-14
+date: 2020-01-14
 categories: ramblings
 tags: python maya script qt ramblings
+quote:
+  text: "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
+  author: Albert Einstein
+  source: Brave New World
+  link: "#"
 ---

 ## An exercise in futility